carapace-sh/carapace-pixi/docs/src/hulkBash.md

 ![](./hulkBash/banner.png)

 [Carapace] supports all major shells.
-It does not rely on shell specific functions and even has its own file completion.
+It does not rely on shell-specific functions and even has its own custom file completion.
 This way it can provide features that not only are consistent across shells.
 But exceed what they natively provide.